 B i o g r a p h y

-Lyric soprano, Saundra DeAthos, recently took on the position of Associate Voice Professor at the College of Charleston in Charleston, SC.
+Lyric soprano, Saundra DeAthos, recently took on the position of Assistant Voice Professor at the College of Charleston in Charleston, SC.
 Prior to this appointment she served at Illinois Wesleyan University as voice teacher and music coordinator for the School of Theater Arts.
 In addition to teaching private voice and repertoire class, her responsibilities included coordinating the musical activities for the department and music directing/conducting the mainstage productions.
 Some of her favorite collaborations have been Passion, The Drowsy Chaperone, 9 to 5, Once Upon A Mattress, and Of Thee I Sing.

 In addition to teaching, Saundra continues to be an active performer in opera.
 She has been heralded for the remarkable quality of both her vocal and dramatic presentations.
 Excelling in a varied and broad repertoire, she began her career in the Merola Opera Program and as an Adler Fellow with the San Francisco Opera.
 Flourishing in the spotlight, Saundra claimed principal assignments with the San Francisco Opera in Alcina, Ariadne auf Naxos, The Cunning Little Vixen, La Cenerentola, Die Entführung auf dem Serail, La Finta Giardiniera, and Così Fan Tutte on tour with Western Opera Theater.